1. What is a hub and when does it make sense to use one?

 - Events unified around a campaign (i.e. SXSW or Cannes)

-- Distributed host programs (example: Salesforce User Groups)
+- Distributed host programs (example: Tableau User Groups)

 The next few chapters will walk you through the world of hubs and get you prepped to create your very first hub page.